Fargo, North Dakota: 20th century

-Early in the century, the automobile industry flourished, and in 1905, Fargo became home to the Pence Automobile Company.
+Early in the century, the automobile industry flourished, and in 1905, Fargo became home to the Pence Automobile Company, a company that at one time distributed 29% of all Buicks.
+In addition, Fargo also hosted a regional Ford assembly plant, which by 1917 was assembling some 70 cars per day.
+The plant would remain in operation until 1956.

 On Labor Day in 1910, Theodore Roosevelt visited Fargo to lay the cornerstone of the college's new library.
 To a crowd of 30,000, Roosevelt spoke about his first visit to Fargo 27 years earlier, and credited his experience homesteading in North Dakota for his eventual rise to the presidency.

-Fargo-Moorhead boomed after World War II, and the city grew rapidly despite a violent F5 tornado in 1957 that destroyed a large part of the north end of the city.
+Fargo-Moorhead boomed after World War II, and the city grew rapidly.
+In 1957, it experienced the 1957 Fargo tornado that destroyed a large part of the north end of the city.
 Ted Fujita, famous for his Fujita tornado scale, analyzed pictures of the Fargo tornado, helping him develop his ideas for "wall cloud" and "tail cloud."
 These were the first major scientific descriptive terms associated with tornadoes.
 The construction of two interstates (I-29 and I-94) revolutionized travel in the region and pushed growth of Fargo to the south and west of the city limits.
 In 1972, the West Acres Shopping Center, the largest shopping mall in North Dakota, was constructed near the intersection of the two Interstates.
 This mall became a catalyst for retail growth in the area.